GangarajuKR/Test-Code-Quality/Getting-Started.md

 Now that you have SonarLint installed, open or create a new project containing source files in a programming language SonarLint can analyze out of the box: Java, PHP, Python, JavaScript or HTML.

-For example in Java, you can copy paste this code snippet:
+For example in Java, you can copy paste this code snippet, with a typical bug when copy/pasting for loops:

 ```java
 package org.mycompany;